 Sharon L. Weinberg

 Sharon L. Weinberg is Professor of Applied Statistics and Psychology, a core member of PRIISM (Center for Practice and Research at the Intersection of Information, Society, and Methodology) and former Vice Provost for Faculty Affairs at New York University.
 She received an A.B. in mathematics and a Ph.D. in psychometrics and research design methodology from Cornell University.
-Dr. Weinberg has authored numerous articles, books, and reports on statistical methodology, statistical education, evaluation, and on such applied areas as clinical and school psychology, special education, and higher education.
-She is the recipient of several major grants, including a grant from the Sloan Foundation to support her current work with NYU colleague Ying Lu to analyze the correlates of test-taking behavior for the NYC Gifted and Talented programs.
-Her textbooks, Statistics Using IBM SPSS: An Integrative Approach, 3rd edition (2016) and Statistics Using Stata: An Integrative Approach, 1st edition (2016), both co-authored with former graduate student Sarah Knapp Abramowitz, are published by Cambridge University Press.
+Dr. Weinberg has authored numerous articles, books, and reports on statistical methodology, statistical education, evaluation, and on such applied areas as clinical and school psychology, gifted and special education, and higher education.
+She is the recipient of several major grants, including a grant from the Sloan Foundation to support her recent work with NYU colleague Ying Lu to analyze the correlates of test-taking behavior for the NYC Gifted and Talented programs.
+Her textbooks, Statistics Using IBM SPSS: An Integrative Approach, 3rd edition (2016), Statistics Using Stata: An Integrative Approach, 2nd edition (2020), and Statistics Using R: An Integrative Approach, 1st edition (2021) are published by Cambridge University Press.
 Another of her books, Diversity in American Higher Education: Toward a More Comprehensive Approach, co-edited with NYU colleague Lisa Stulberg, and published by Routledge Press (2011), came out of her work as Vice Provost for Faculty Affairs at NYU.

 - Lu, Y. & Weinberg, S.L.
 (2016).
 Public pre-K and test taking for the NYC gifted-and-talented programs: Forging a path to equity.
 Educational Researcher, 45(1), 36-47.